 Egyptologists have hypothesised that her father was a foreigner due to their discoveries of his mummy and the fact that his name was spelt in many different forms.
 Historians have also attributed her unconventional religious views, as well as strong political views, to her father’s foreign origin.

 Tiye, whose name was also spelt Taia, Tiy and Tiyi, would go on to become the wife of Amenhotep III – the ninth pharaoh of the Eighteenth Dynasty.
 They married by the second year of his reign when she was around the age of 11 or 12.
 They were known to have at least seven to nine children: Sitamun, Isis, Henuttaneb, Nebetah, Crown Prince Thutmose, Akhenaten, Smenkhkare, “The Younger Lady” (the mummy has been discovered but so far no name) and Baketaten.
 How many of these survived their childhoods is not clear.

 Amenhotep III adored Tiye and devoted numerous shrines across Egypt to her.
-Additionally, he had a temple dedicated to her, as well as artificial lake built for her.
-The temple was constructed in Nubia (current day northern Sudan) in the Sedeinga pyramids where she was worshipped as the goddess Hathor-Tefnut.
+Additionally, he had a temple dedicated to her, as well as an artificial lake built for her.
+The temple was constructed in Nubia (current-day northern Sudan) in the Sedeinga pyramids where she was worshipped as the goddess Hathor-Tefnut.

 This was all done prior to Tiye’s death, as she is believed to have outlived her husband by close to 12 years.
 She died, around the age of 50, during her son’s reign in 1338 BC in what many believe was during an epidemic.
 Her death marked the beginning of the end of her son’s reign as he began to lose power.